anair-it/springshell-vuln-POC/README.md

 1. Docker running locally
 2. JDK 8,11
 3. Maven 3.x
-2. Git clone this project
+4. Git clone this project
+5. Update spring and spring-boot versions accordingly in pom.xml

 ## Spring boot
 - In a spring boot JAR and WAR application: Navigate to [springshell-boot-zeroday project](springshell-boot-zeroday)